codejunkie30/sgx/trunk/xf-export/readme.txt

 	7) ftpURL - the url of the ftp site to put all files
 	8) ftpUsername - the username for the ftp site
 	9) ftpPassword - the password for the ftp site
+	10) logLevel - for determining what happens in the log
+	11) archiveFile - the file where current run will be saved
+	12) xtraTickerURL - the additional tickers (not SGX listed) to pull
+	13) sgxLog - dropped in the tmpDir (and eventually the archive zip) the log of events
+	14) companiesTableName - the temp table created by the process that the SQL scripts will use to identify the SGX population

 	In addition to these, the exe needs to be scheduled using task scheduler.
 This should be done on the same machine as the loader database/program.
 More info on scheduling can be found at http://www.howtogeek.com/school/using-windows-admin-tools-like-a-pro/lesson2/all/.